romeOz/docker-sphinxsearch/README.md

   romeoz/docker-sphinxsearch
 ```

-This will make sure that the data stored in the index is not lost when the image is stopped and started again.
+This will make sure that the data stored in the index is not lost when the container is stopped and started again.

 Backup of a indexes